New examples of constant mean curvature surfaces in $\mathbb{S}^2\times\mathbb{R}$ and $\mathbb{H}^2\times \mathbb{R}$: Abstract

 \section{Abstract}

 We construct non-zero constant mean curvature $H$ surfaces in the product spaces $\s^2 \times \R$ and $\h^2\times \R$ by using suitable conjugate Plateau constructions.
-The resulting surfaces are complete, have bounded height and are invariant under a discrete group of horizontal translations.
-In $\s^2\times\R$ (for any $H>0$) or $\h^2\times\R$ (for $H>1/2$), a 1-parameter family of unduloid-type surfaces is obtained, some of which are shown to be compact in $\s^2\times\R$.
-Finally, in the case of $H=1/2$ in $\h^2 \times \R$, the constructed examples have the symmetries of a tessellation of $\h^2$ by regular polygons.
+The resulting surfaces are complete, have bounded height, and are invariant under a discrete group of horizontal translations.
+A $1$-parameter family of unduloid-type surfaces is produced in $\s^2\times\R$ for any $H>0$ (some of which are compact), and in $\h^2\times\R$ for any $H>1/2$ (which are shown to be properly embedded bigraphs).
+Finally, we give a different construction in $\h^2 \times \R$ for $H=1/2$ giving surfaces with the symmetries of a tessellation of $\h^2$ by regular polygons.